GGWCup Europe / Copenhagen May 14

-The Global Goals World Cup is an alternative World Cup that creates community, inspires and engages women from all over the world.
+The Global Goals World Cup is an alternative football tournament that creates community, inspires and engages women from all over the world.
 In Copenhagen we are creating this one day football celebration in partnership with beautiful partners.

-Danish Architecture Center (DAC) is hosting this special event and will help us transform the urban arena by the famous BLOX building into a large soccer field including playful space spaces for audience in attendance, music, food and talks.
-DAC has since 2008 been supporting the UN network Global Compact and is the meeting place for architecture, design and urban culture in Denmark.
+We transform the urban arena by the BLOX building into a large football arena including playful space spaces for audience, music, food and talks.
+Our host DAC has since 2008 been supporting the UN network Global Compact and is the meeting place for architecture, design and urban culture in Denmark.

 All teams qualify by choosing and creating an action plan on how to work with one of the 17 Global Goals.
 The winner will move on to the finals that attracts great attention from both famous ambassadors and media during the General Assembly of the United Nations in New York.

 Highlights & Schedule

 Bring your kids, family & friends for a free beautiful and festive day of women’s street soccer mixed up with great atmosphere, flea market, activities, foodtrucks, bars, entertainment, music AND free entrance to the brand New Danish Architecture Center - DAC BLOX.

 3.30PM - 8PM Rita Blås Lopper Special pop up edition of the famous flea market.
 Secure your vendors ticket here.

 4PM Opening ceremony Introduction of teams, VIP speakers, celebrity referees and #SustainifyMyUniform judges

 4.45PM - 8.30PM Games